nixgnauhcuy/NixHomepage/README.md

 npm run deploy
 ```

-Running the command `npm run deplo`y will generate a dist folder that contains the compiled code, which you can then deploy to your server.
+Running the command `npm run deploy` will generate a dist folder that contains the compiled code, which you can then deploy to your server.

 ### Debug